Du Zeng: Leading the rebellion

-Du Zeng's first objective was to enter an alliance with the Administrator of Nan Commandary, Liu Wu (劉務).
-After Liu Wu refused to marry Du Zeng's daughter, Du Zeng had him killed.
-Later, the Jin general Tao Kan's subordinate, Wang Gong (王貢) forged an order seemingly from his superior appointing Du Zeng as Grand Commander of the Vanguard.
+Shortly after seizing power, Du Zeng wanted to enter an alliance with the Administrator of Nan Commandery, Liu Wu (劉務).
+When Liu Wu refused to marry his daughter to Du Zeng, Du Zeng had him and his family killed.
+Later that year, Wang Gong (王貢), a subordinate of the Jin general, Tao Kan, forged an order seemingly from his superior appointing Du Zeng as Grand Commander of the Vanguard.
 Wang Gong then killed Wang Chong and received Du Zeng's surrender.
 However, Du Zeng refused to answer a summoning from Tao Kan, which caused Wang Gong to panic.
-Fearing punishment, Wang Gong joined with Du Zeng and attacked Tao Kan, greatly routing him to the point that Tao Kan was demoted to a commoner for a brief while.
+Fearing punishment, Wang Gong joined with Du Zeng and greatly routed Tao Kan.
+Tao Kan barely escaped with his life and was briefly demoted to a commoner.

-In 314, Du Zeng sent his general Wang Zhen (王眞) to attack Tao Kan at Linzhang (林障, in present-day Hanyang District, Hubei).
-Tao was defeated and retreated to Shezhong (灄中, in present-day Pujiang County, Zhejiang) but when reinforcements from Zhou Fang arrived, they drove Wang Zhen back.
-The following year, Emperor Min of Jin sent Diwu Yi (第五猗) to Jingzhou, so Du Zeng welcomed him and made diplomatic ties by marrying his nephew to Diwu's daughter.
+In 315, Emperor Min of Jin sent Diwu Yi (第五猗) to Jing province, so Du Zeng welcomed him and made diplomatic ties by marrying his nephew to Diwu's daughter.
 Together, they occupied the area around the Han River.
 The same year, Tao Kan had defeated the powerful rebel Du Tao, and he set his target to defeating Du Zeng as well.
-Tao Kan attacked Du Zeng at Shicheng despite warnings from his Marshal Lu Tian (魯恬).
-Du Zeng once again defeated Tao Kan with his cavalries.
-After the battle, Du Zeng's generals gathered at Shunyang (尋陽, in present-day Xunyang, Jiangxi) where they saluted Tao Kan before leaving.
-Du Zeng then attacked Xun Song (荀崧) at Wancheng to follow up his victory but through the heroics of Xun Song's 12-year-old daughter, Xun Guan, Zhou Fang arrived with reinforcements, forcing Du Zeng to lift the siege.
-Later, Du Zeng pretended to ask Xun Song for permission to clear bandits around Dan River.
-Despite Tao Kan's warning, Xun Song allowed him.
-Du Zeng attacked Jin in Xiangyang instead, but was repelled.
+Tao Kan besieged Du Zeng at Shicheng despite warnings from his Marshal Lu Tian (魯恬).
+Du Zeng had many cavalry units, and after secretly opening the city gates, they quickly broke through Tao Kan's formation.
+Once reaching the other side, they attacked Tao Kan's army from behind, and hundreds of his soldiers died after throwing themselves into the river.
+Following the battle, Du Zeng's generals gathered at Shunyang (尋陽, in present-day Xunyang, Jiangxi) where they saluted Tao Kan before leaving.

+Du Zeng then attacked Xun Song (荀崧) at Wancheng to follow up his recent victories.
+Although Xun Song was outnumbered, his 12-year-old daughter, Xun Guan, was able to break out of the city and fight through Du Zeng's soldiers with a few hundred men to request for reinforcements.
+When Jin reinforcements arrived, Du Zeng was forced to lift his siege.
+Afterwards, Du Zeng asked Xun Song for permission to clear bandits around Dan River.
+Tao Kan sent a letter to Xun Song warning him not to trust Du Zeng due to his untrustworthy nature.
+However, Xun Song had very little troops and needed Du Zeng's assistance, so he did not heed Tao Kan's warning.
+As predicted, Du Zeng attacked Jin in Xiangyang instead, but was unable to take the city before withdrawing.